i2y/fastserve/README.md

 TODO

-### 🗄️ Protobuf file and code (Python files) generation
+### 🗄️ Protobuf file and code (Python files) generation using CLI

-Youcan genereate protobuf files and code for a given module and a specified class using `pydantic-rpc` CLI command:
+You can genereate protobuf files and code for a given module and a specified class using `pydantic-rpc` CLI command:

 ```bash
 pydantic-rpc a_module.py aClassName